 This went on for a fair while before it got old.
 Mike and Kev decided to pack it in, and Mike offered to give Kev a lift home.
 At this juncture, Kev was living in an apartment a-ways down the road, closer to the harbour.
 They began the drive down the empty street, South Street if the reader knows anything about the geography, amid the long shadows cast by the rising sun.
 It was tranquil, soothing actually.
 Mike cruised at a nice leisurely pace, like he was out for a Sunday drive in the countryside.
 He was maybe a little over the legal limit, but mainly he was dog-tired.
 So tired, these days.

 Not tired enough to be sloppy behind the wheel, though.
 Mike never was.
 He always shoulder-checked, he always looked both ways, and he always came to a full stop at an intersection.
 That was good, because as they passed the Victoria General Hospital, and approached the intersection, the Reaper took another shot at them.
-Coming from the right, going at least 50 MPH, maybe more, was a hurtling panelled van, a Ford Econoline, duck-egg blue, they’ll never forget it.
-As Mike saw it, Kev, sitting in the death seat, had acquired it too, and even as he yelped something a little incoherent, like “Mike – the car!”, Mike, already braking slowly to stop behind the white line, now slammed on the brakes, hard.
+Coming from the right, going at least 50 MPH, maybe more, was a hurtling paneled van, a Ford Econoline, duck-egg blue, they’ll never forget it.
+As Mike saw it, Kev, sitting in the death seat, had acquired it too, and even as he yelped something a little incoherent, like “Mike – the car!”, Mike, already braking slowly to stop behind the white line, now slammed on the brakes, harder than hard.
 Just as they stopped, the van slashed across them, veering into the road on Mike’s side of the cross walk, making contact with the grille of Mike’s car, punching out the left headlight, then veering again and tearing away without slowing in the slightest.
 Mike and Len were rocked around as the car oscillated back and forth on its shocks.
 They were unhurt.
 Another couple of feet, another split second, and they’d have bought it, maybe, or been maimed, but it was O.K., they were just shook up.

 They got out, and were just able to catch a glimpse of the van rounding a distant corner as its tires shrieked, and it came close to tipping over during the violent turn.
 It was as if whoever was driving was in the midst of a high-speed chase, but there was no other traffic, nothing to be chasing him.
 Mike and Kev just stood there, mouth-breathing, trying to calm down, when a couple of medics ran over from the hospital to check them out.
 Kevin wobbled over to the curb and sat down, and Mike talked to the medics.
 “Why didn’t you chase them?”, asked one.
 “And do what if I caught them?” responded Mike.